 The Jump Start Summer Program

-This fully online program is designed to assist students in their transition to law school and to help them reach their full potential to achieve success.
-This year, Jump Start is scheduled for August 3 – 8, 2020.
+This prelaw in-person program is designed to assist students in their transition to law school and to help them reach their full potential to achieve success.
+This year, Jump Start is scheduled for August 2 – 7, 2021.
 Students who have attended the program have found it very beneficial.

 Who can benefit from this program?

-While all first year students are eligible to apply, we are particularly interested in enrolling those students who would benefit from additional support as they transition to law school.
-This includes students from groups traditionally underrepresented in the legal profession, those who have been out of school for a significant number of years, those who are unfamiliar with the American legal system, those who are eligible for accommodations under the Americans with Disabilities Act, and those who have faced or overcome challenges or obstacles on the path to law school.
+We encourage students from underrepresented group to apply to Jump Start.
+These underrepresented groups might include students of color, first-generation students, those who have been out of school for a significant number of years, those who are unfamiliar with the American legal system, those who are eligible for accommodations under the Americans with Disabilities Act, and those who have faced or overcome challenges or obstacles on the path to law school.